-If your savings accounts are shuffling along like a zombie at a lowly rate, here are five things you can do to bring them back from the dead -
+If your savings are shuffling along like a zombie at a deathly low rate, here are five things you can do to bring them back to life –

-Most competitively-priced easy access accounts are propped up by a temporary bonus – and when it vanishes, usually after 12 months, the rate flatlines.
+A number of competitively-priced easy access accounts are propped up by a temporary bonus – and when they vanish, usually after 12 months, the rate flatlines.

 Some savings accounts may not be dead at all – but old and forgotten.
 If you’ve ever changed your address or name, or you had an account as a child, you may still have cash in lost accounts.

-Mylostaccount.org.uk uses the tracing systems of the British Bankers' Association (BBA), National Savings & Investments (NS&I) and the Building Societies Association (BSA), and can you help track down old bank, building society and NS&I accounts.
-Fill in a few forms using as much information as possible about your old names and addresses and you could reclaim any lost cash.
-The service can take up to three months, but has recovered £645million since launching in 2008.
-3. Shield your savings from the vampiric taxman
+using as much information as possible about your old names and addresses and you could reclaim any lost cash.
+The service can take up to three months, but has recovered more than £645million since launching in 2008. a few forms 3.
+Shield your savings from the vampiric taxman

 4. Explore the ‘other side’